hpi-swa-teaching/MarkdownEditor/README.md

 ## Features

-The editor works like a normal workspace, but highlights the Markdown as you are typing.
-You can save the text as usually, copy into and from the window.
+The editor works like a normal workspace, but highlights the Markdown as you type.
+You can save the text as usual and also copy into and from the window.
 It is by no means feature complete.
 But the aspects we included, are conforming to the [Github Flavored Markdown Specification](https://github.github.com/gfm/).

 - [x] Realtime syntax highlighting